-The Clock Source Select bit selects one out of two possible clock sources for the audio interface.
-After reset, the CSS bit is clear.

-- The Aux1 clock is used to clock the Audio Interface. - 1 The 48-MHz clock is used to clock the Audio Interface.
+- CSS The Clock Source Select bit selects one out of two possible clock sources for the audio interface.
+After reset, the CSS bit is clear. - 0 The Auxiliary Clock 1 is used to clock the Audio Interface. - The 48-MHz clock is used to clock the Audio Interface. - FCPRS The Frame Clock Prescaler is used to divide the bit clock to generate the frame clock for the receive and transmit operations.

-FCPRS

-The Frame Clock Prescaler is used to divide the bit clock to generate the frame clock for the receive and transmit operations.
 The bit clock is divided by (FCPRS + 1).
 After reset, the FCPRS field is clear.
 The maximum allowed bit clock rate to achieve an 8 kHz frame clock is 1024 kHz.
-This value must be set correctly even if the frame sync is generated externally.
+This value must be set correctly even if the frame sync is generated externally. - BCPRS The Bit Clock Prescaler is used to divide the audio interface clock (selected by the CSS bit) to generate the bit clock for the receive and transmit operations.
+The audio interface input clock is divided by (BCPRS + 1).
+After reset, the BCPRS[7:0] bits are clear.